Paul Trevillion

-In 2008 Trevillion was interviewed in the documentary "Roy", about the life and times of Roy of the Rovers: a character Trevillion illustrated in the 1950s.
+In 2008, Trevillion was interviewed in the documentary "Roy", about the life and times of Roy of the Rovers: a character Trevillion illustrated in the 1950s.
 The film was shown at the 2009 Cannes Film Festival.

 In 2011, Trevillion was short-listed for the prestigious Sports Journalists' Association Cartoonist of the Year Award.
 Marking this feat at the age of 75, his long-time colleague Norman Giller commented in a tribute on the SJA website: "To describe Paul as a cartoonist is to trivialize a career dedicated to producing outstanding art."

 In 2022, he was the subject of the authorised biographical book “Paul The Beaver Trevillion – The Story Of Sock Tags And Self-Belief”.
-In it, Trevillion told writer and journalist Neil Jeffries his life story from war-time North London to becoming a widely respected artist and marketing person.
+In it, Trevillion told writer and journalist Neil Jeffries his life story from wartime North London to becoming a widely respected artist and marketing person.
 The illustrated hardback reveals, in particular, how in 1972 he approached the then Leeds United manager Don Revie – convincing him and the players that he could give Leeds United a change of image that would earn them much more favourable press coverage and make them one of the world's most famous teams.
-Among his adopted suggestions were sock-tags, adding player's names to the backs of their tracksuits and pre-match warm-up routines.
+Among his adopted suggestions were sock-tags, adding players' names to the backs of their tracksuits and pre-match warm-up routines.
 These and many other unique marketing ploys saw players engage directly with fans.
 In this book, Trevillion also tells of his role in creating the squad's Top 20 FA Cup final single that became the club's anthem, “Marching On Together”, still sung by fans at the team's matches today.